 You may have heard about the UK Electronic Waiver Authorisation system, which was introduced in 2023.
-The system began with select Gulf states and gradually expanded to include 54 countries, including the United States and Canada, both of which were added in early 2025 (source).
+The system began with select Gulf states and expanded in late 2024 to cover 54 countries, including the United States and Canada.
+In 2025, all European nationals became required to have an ETA before travel.
+In essence, anyone travelling to the UK, now requires either an ETA, eVisa, or visa to enter the United Kingdom.

 What is the UK ETA?

-According to the UK Home Office, the UK government department that manages immigration and passports, the ETA is a mandatory digital pre-travel authorisation for travellers from the 54 participating countries that was launched in late 2023.
+According to the UK Home Office, the UK government department that manages immigration and passports, the ETA is a mandatory digital pre-travel authorisation for travellers.

 Unlike a traditional travel visa, the ETA is a streamlined digital authorisation that allows eligible travellers to enter the UK for up to six months.
 It applies to those travelling for tourism, to visit family and friends, to conduct business or charity work, or for short-term study.